Experimental measurements of the granular density of modes via impact: Conclusion

 \section{Conclusion}

+This work makes two meaningful contributions to the field of granular physics.
+The first and main contribution is the suggestion and experimental exploration of a technique for exciting the vibrational modes of a granular material via impact in order to measure the granular density of modes.
+The second contribution of this work is to measure the density of modes in an as yet unmeasured, experimental, three dimensional granular system, ABS plastic spheres; thereby providing an additional experimental data point on the nature of the granular density of modes in real materials.

-In this work, we have successfully measured the granular density of modes in three dimensions for a packing of spherical grains.
-Our measurements of the density of modes displays an excess of low frequency modes as the jamming transition is approached.
-We also identify several interesting peaks that shift with pressure and have length scales at, or longer than, the system size.
+Our measurements of the density of modes displays an excess of low frequency modes at low pressure consistent with previous work.
+We also identify several interesting peaks that shift with pressure.
 Future work might vary the dimensions of the granular system in order to see if these peaks shift or split into multiple peaks as the symmetry of the system size is broken.
-Additionally, we see the density of modes fall off at high frequency in a manner reminiscent of the Debye frequency; that is, the density of states falls off at a wavelength close to twice the particle size.
-All of these results continue to demonstrate the utility in borrowing solid state physics techniques and applying them to granular systems.
-Finally, our novel approach of exciting the grains with a simple impact, increases experimental accessibility and will allow for measurements of the granular density of modes to become more commonplace.
+Additionally, we see the density of modes rolls off on the high frequency side at a slower rate and lower frequency than what is seen in simulation.
+This deviation from simulation is likely due to the viscoelastic nature of the particles and represents an additional complexity of real materials that is not currently captured in the simulations.
+In conclusion, our approach of exciting the grains with a simple impact increases experimental accessibility and will allow for measurements of the granular density of modes to become more commonplace.